-Licences that were in place on 1 October 2014 on existing sites remain valid until they reach their expiry date.
+Licences that were in place on 1 October 2014 on existing sites remain valid until their expiry date.
 We will send out renewal applications to all existing sites 1 month prior to the expiry of the current licence.

 Certificates don't have an expiry date and remain in force until either, major changes take place, or the site ceases to operate for more than 12 months.
 A yearly fee is applicable in the chart below.

 How do I get a Petroleum Storage Certificate?

 The Storage Certificate for your dispensing premises is issued by your local Petroleum Enforcement Authority (PEA).

 Apply for a Petroleum Storage Certificate

 Complete and return, with fees, a Petroleum Storage Certificate application (Word, 49kb)

 The Keeper of the fuel pays an annual fee, which is calculated according to the maximum litreage of petrol stored at the site.
 Petrol Storage Certificates can be purchased for up to 10 years in advance.